 Basically, I am a foodie and can’t wait to expand my cultural culinary horizons!
 Plus, the excessive amount of stuff I have said about food is my French side talking!

 Holidays: I love learning and participating in public holidays in another country!
-Guy Fawkes Day was my favorite UK holiday because I was fascinated with its historical significance, and I loved the fireworks!
-I didn’t like that fireworks were illegal in the USA and you only got them on the Fourth of July, so I would watch fireworks any chance I got!
-It did become a problem though when people started setting off fireworks a couple weeks before and a couple weeks after both Guy Fawkes Day and New Year’s Eve.
+Guy Fawkes Day was my favourite UK holiday because I was fascinated with its historical significance, and I loved the fireworks!
+I that fireworks were illegal in the USA and you only got them on the Fourth of July, so I would watch fireworks any chance I got!
+It did become a problem though when people started setting off fireworks a couple of weeks before and a couple of weeks after both Guy Fawkes Day and New Year’s Eve.
 Animals were suffering from all the noise and veterinarians were petitioning to only limit fireworks on those holidays.
 People who lived in the UK all their lives supported that petition because that’s how it was when they were kids.
 Plus, if they had animals, they wanted to help them.
 Last Fourth of July, there were way too many fireworks going off in the month before.
 It was worse than the fireworks going off before and after Guy Fawkes Day because they would go off in the middle of the night and I would have to sleep with earplugs.

 I have had some good Fourth of July celebrations, but now, I don’t want to celebrate it again.
 I have gotten despondent about it the last few years and the last Fourth, no one in my household wanted to do anything.
 We did watch fireworks though, but only because they are cool.
-There are a couple memories about the Fourth that will never leave me.
+There are a couple of memories about the Fourth that will never leave me.
 When we were in England, we had a Fourth of July celebration, and my Mom went to a local shop to get some food.
 She told the cashier that we were American and celebrating our Independence Day from England.
 The cashier was Indian and he was fascinated about our holiday.
 He asked her questions such as, “When did your country get its independence?”
 It was so cool!

 There was another Fourth of July I will never forget.
 I have a friend from college who is from Shanghai, and her mother was visiting her in California.
 My parents and I invited my friend and her mother to spend the Fourth with us.
 It was wonderful!
 My friend’s mother brought some pork dumplings she had made and they had some ingredients in them you could only get in China!
 Her mother didn’t speak English, so my friend translated.
 However, she and my mother were able to communicate in their own way, since my mother said that Mom Code is a universal language.
-One thing I found touching was this mutual respect we had for each other’s cultures.
+One thing I found touching was the mutual respect we had for each other’s cultures.
 My parents and I appreciated the dumplings and did our best to communicate and make our guests feel welcome.
 My friend’s mother was fascinated with how things are in the US, and we had a good discussion about the differences between houses in the US and China.
-Also, we asked her mother if she wanted to use chopsticks to eat, but she said no, because she wanted to eat the way Americans do on the Fourth of July.
+Also, we asked her mother if she wanted to use chopsticks to eat, but she said no because she wanted to eat the way Americans do on the Fourth of July.
 There were a lot of fireworks that evening, and we all enjoyed them, but I think frankly, the Chinese outdo the Americans when it comes to fireworks.
 I just think about how polarization is happening in the world and it makes me sad that people are disrespecting each other’s cultures.
 I think the more people make an effort to understand and respect each other’s cultures, the better off this world will be.

 There are some things I miss about holidays in England.
-Since I grew up in a multicultural neighborhood, I have had the pleasure of being invited to celebrate holidays with people from other cultures.
+Since I grew up in a multicultural neighbourhood, I have had the pleasure of being invited to celebrate holidays with people from other cultures.
 I have experienced Russian Easter and Christmas quite a few times.
 In England, Easter traditions are observed more broadly.
 Shrove Tuesday, also known as Pancake Day, is celebrated nationwide, even if people aren’t observing Lent.
-Additionally, there is a four day weekend off work from Good Friday to Easter Monday.
+Additionally, there is a four-day weekend off work from Good Friday to Easter Monday.
 I remember talking to a friend from Romania about cultural Easter traditions and my friend said she misses celebrating Easter in Romania.
 She said she has to remember that Easter is not as big a thing in the US.